Download the all-new Republic app:

 Advertisement

-Even so, mood in Britain is somber.
+Even so, the mood in Britain is somber.

-In meantime, British military has mobilized.
+In the meantime, the British military has mobilized.
 Soldiers are delivering millions of face masks to hospitals and helping to build makeshift medical facilities, including one at London's massive ExCel convention center that can treat as many as 4,000 patients.

 Communities Secretary Robert Jenrick said 170 million masks, 42.8 million gloves, 13.7 million aprons, 182,000 gowns, 10 million items of cleaning equipment and 2.3 million eye protectors were being delivered to front-line staff.